Academic Catalog

 USC Upstate offers opportunities to students interested in pursuing health-related careers.
 Advisement tracks are available for pre-chiropractic, pre-medical, pre-dental, pre-occupational therapy, pre-optometry, pre-physical therapy, pre-physician assisting, and pre-veterinary medicine.
 A four-year baccalaureate degree in the sciences at USC Upstate is typically required before entering most postgraduate professional programs.
 A student must seek admission to a school that offers the desired professional degree.
 Entry into these professional programs is on a competitive basis and requirements for each professional program vary.

-Specific information on health-related programs may be obtained from the Department of Natural Sciences and Engineering.
+Specific information on health-related programs may be obtained from the Department of Natural Sciences.

 Pre-Law1